tommycwu/okta-go-event-hook/README.md

 5) The event hook will reach out to your REST based API (webservice) with an endpoint of /userTransfer (case sensitive).

-6) The sample app needs to be hosted in a publicly access address with an ssl enable port (https)
-  - This sample includes a makefile and toml file set up specifically for https://www.netlify.com/.
+6) The sample app needs to be hosted in a publicly access address with an ssl enable port (https) -This sample includes a makefile and toml file set up specifically for https://www.netlify.com/.

 7) In your API, it will need to have a GET request that will look for 'x-okta-verification-challenge' in the header (all lower case).